-Fiber optics are essential for Big Data because they provide a high-speed and reliable infrastructure for transmitting digital data.
-This enables organizations to quickly and efficiently transmit large amounts of data and to provide stable and consistent access to their Big Data platforms and systems.
+Here's where fiber-optic networks truly shine!
+Fiber-optic cables, which transmit information as pulses of light, are faster, more reliable, and immune to electromagnetic interference that can disrupt data transmission over copper cables.
+They provide a high-speed and reliable infrastructure for transmitting digital data, enabling organizations to quickly and efficiently transmit large amounts of data and provide stable and consistent access to their Big Data platforms and systems.

 All of our fiber solutions are backed by our Texas-friendly, white-glove customer service.

-Our solutions engineers are standing by to answer all your questions about creating or expanding your network infrastructure.
+Our solutions engineers are standing by, ready to answer all your questions about home service and business network configurations.